-The percentage of new planned renal replacement therapy (RRT) patients that started treatment using an arteriovenous fistula (AVF) or arteriovenous graft (AVG).
+The percentage of new planned RRT patients that started treatment using an arteriovenous fistula (AVF) or arteriovenous graft (AVG).

-70 per cent of new planned dialysis patients use a vascular access at first treatment.
+70 per cent of new planned dialysis patients use an arteriovenous vascular access at first treatment.

 - Late referrals (patients commencing dialysis within three months of first renal consultation). - Patients with a failed transplant or transferring from peritoneal dialysis (PD).